Sunand-e/Zanda-wiki/Local-development-setup.md

 -   Local directories are mounted into containers as volumes to allow seamless development and testing.
 For instance:
     -   The frontend's static assets are mounted from a specified local directory.
-    -   Logs and temporary files are also managed using Docker volumes for convenience and isolation.
+    -   Logs and temporary files are managed using Docker volumes.

-See the docker-compose file for more info
+See the docker-compose file for more info.

-#### To set up a fully local deployment of the platform:
+### Setting up a fully local deployment of the platform:

 - Clone the API repo.
 This contains the docker-compose file for container orchestration: